Is the road to enlightenment different for women? Should it be?

-While both men and women have a fundamental sense of lack that defines what comes to become the “me,” what makes up that identity is broadly different.
-Societal gender norms define us as men and women, of course, but women tend to be much more bound by roles than men do.
+While both men and women have a fundamental sense of lack that drives the formation of the “me” story, what makes up this identity story is broadly different.
+Although societal gender norms define gender heavily, women tend to be much more bound by roles.

-Along the lines of being givers, (in many cultures) women are discouraged from treading the spiritual path, which is individualistic to a large extent.
-Although our own spiritual journey and upliftment benefit everyone around us, it is one we must tread alone for the most part.
+Along the lines of being givers, (in many cultures) women are discouraged from treading the spiritual path, which is largely individualistic.
+Although our own spiritual journey and upliftment benefits everyone around us, for the most part, it is one we must tread alone.
 Women who leave their families to pursue the path to enlightenment are comparatively fewer in number; while such an act is forgiven and even touted as noble for men, it is rarely accepted for women who are expected to ignore such a calling for the sake of their families.

-For a woman, a calling to the spiritual path can become a challenge, particularly if that means taking time away from her societal roles.
-These role expectations are so deeply ingrained in us that even when we have families that support our spiritual journeys, we can have a difficult time transcending our gender roles.
+For a woman, a calling to the spiritual path can become a challenge, particularly if that means taking time away from her society-appointed roles.
+These role expectations are so deeply ingrained in us that even when we have families that support our spiritual journeys, we can have a difficult time transcending them.

-Traditional teachings that espouse extended time away from family responsibilities in retreats and satsangs rarely work for women with strong role expectations that form the sense of “me.”
+Traditional teachings that espouse extended time away from family responsibilities in retreats and satsangs rarely work for women with strong role expectations that form the “me” story.
 We resist the idea of re-prioritizing our lives to revolve around our own spiritual growth, as that can be seen as selfish and not nurturing – even by ourselves.
-Even taking the time to meditate everyday may be difficult for women who strongly feel that they could and should be spending time on their families instead.
+Even taking the time to meditate every day may be difficult for women who strongly feel that they could and should be spending time on their families instead.

 The Burden of Self-Doubt

-In general, women are far more affected by self-doubt than men.
-We are conditioned to be highly critical of ourselves and to judge everything – our bodies, choice of clothing, the way we parent, and how we behave in boardrooms and bedrooms.
-When we come across teachings that emphasize humility, for instance, the already active self-doubt causes us to mistake our self-effacement and self-loathing for humility.
+In general, women are more extensively afflicted with self-doubt.
+We are conditioned to be highly critical of ourselves and consequently judge our bodies, choice of clothing, the way we parent, and how we behave in boardrooms and bedrooms.
+This becomes a problem when we come across teachings that emphasize humility, where we can mistake our self-effacement and self-loathing for humility.

 The Burden of Repression

-Similarly, teachings about anger or celibacy hardly address the needs of women.
+Similarly, teachings about anger or celibacy do very little to address the needs of women.

-Women are much more ostracized for being angry; it is an undesirable trait for one who is supposed to be a giver.
-Anger is so feared, even by women themselves, that it finds its way to the dark recesses of the mind to become a looming shadow.
-Repressed anger takes on multiple forms, particularly in women, leading to numerous psychological and physiological disorders.
+Women are much more ostracized for being angry.
+Anger is an undesirable trait for those conditioned to be givers.
+Anger is thus feared, even by women to such an extent that it comfortably finds its way to the dark recesses of the mind to become a looming shadow.
+Repressed anger takes on multiple forms particularly in women, leading to numerous psychological and physiological disorders.
 While men are encouraged to express their anger in many traditions, women are rarely given the tools to dig up their anger, let alone express it.

 The side-effect of individual and collective repression of anger in women is the emergence of the “goddess” complex.
-In an effort to justify their anger, we women can turn to the goddess archetypes that seemingly provide licentiousness for our unexamined rage.
+In an effort to justify our unexamined rage and anger, we can turn to the goddess archetypes that seemingly provide licentiousness for misguided behavior.
 And so we see women everywhere taking on the Durga or the Kali personas without really understanding the symbolism of these goddesses.
-In this misguided move, women merely discard one identity matrix and take on another, which is really no closer to liberation.
-Taking on a “goddess” identity is ultimately no different than any other role, be it soccer mom or domestic diva.
+In this move, women merely discard one identity matrix and take on another, which is really no closer to awakening.
+Taking on a “goddess” identity is ultimately no different than being a soccer mom or domestic diva.

 The Burden of Femininity

 We accumulate so many layers as part of the gender matrix that it becomes tricky to shed them.
-While women struggle to live up to the so-called feminine stereotypes of patience, softness, gentleness and other qualities that make up the nurturer, men have to struggle with the so-called masculine qualities that make up the provider – strength, courage, control and often, aggression.
-We innocently buy into these ideals, and they become our greatest hurdles on the spiritual path.
+While women struggle to live up to the so-called feminine stereotypes of patience, softness, gentleness and other qualities that make up the nurturer, men also have to struggle with the so-called masculine qualities that make up the provider – strength, courage, control and often, aggression.
+We innocently buy into the ideals that become the greatest hurdles on the spiritual path.

 As gender roles become more fluid, we can end up with more stress.
-As we women step into fast-paced careers, we are expected to maintain the feminine qualities while working alongside men.
-This can result in a host of new issues around the “me” for women in the workplace.
+As women step into fast-paced careers, we are expected to maintain feminine qualities while working alongside men.
+This can result in a host of new issues around the “me” story for women in the workplace.
 For instance, while aggression is commended in men as an essential drive, it is frowned upon in women as haughty ambition.
 We are expected to “play nice” while “boys will be boys,” adding to the ever-present self-doubt that women in even high positions continue to harbor.

-Owing to the burden of roles and expectations, women are generally able to multi-task because we can see the whole picture and multi-task.
+Owing to the burden of roles and expectations, women are generally able to multi-task because we can see the whole picture.
 We are able to simultaneously take in numerous situations that require our attention and almost automatically take care of them all.
 Yet, this is also the quality that probably prevents us from cultivating single-pointedness on the spiritual journey, which is required for deep inner work.
-The multi-tasking instinct can take over and prevent us from digging deep holes that matter, and instead create further layers of the identity matrix.
+The multi-tasking instinct can take over and prevent us from cultivating enough inner silence or discernment that are required for the spiritual journey.

 Of course, all of the above is overly generalized, and must not be taken to be the case for every woman (or every man).
-It also merely scratches the surface, considering the countless influences that go into these things.
-This post is not about fixing the ingrained societal practices that have created these suffocating gender roles.
-Fortunately, change is happening in all spheres related to these roles!
+It also only scratches the surface, considering the countless influences that go into complex gender issues.
+Obviously, this post is not about fixing the ingrained societal practices that have created constricting gender roles.
+Fortunately, change is happening in all spheres related to gender.

 Ultimately, who we are has no gender or any other attributes.
 But how we get to this realization can be a meaningful and sweet journey, and the identity matrix can be unraveled in ways that are nurturing for a woman.
 How?
-I’ll discuss this in the next post.
+I’ll discuss this in future posts.